sigani/vue-dotnet-sop-system/README.md

 - The project uses OAuth 2.0 Authorization Code Flow with OpenID Connect.
 - If you do not have an Identity Provider (IdP), you can either:
     - Update authService.ts to point to a valid authority, or
     - Omit authentication entirely for testing purposes.
+To omit, go to `/nccsop.client/router/index.ts` and comment out the `meta: { requiresAuth: true }` lines.